 Some of the used oil and oily waste brought to FRS is derived from maritime sources and is likely to contain various concentrations of seawater.
 Since seawater contains a relatively high concentration of free halide (specifically chloride), analysis of seawater-contaminated oil by many common techniques will yield falsely high values (false positives) for TOH.
-EPA proposed 9077, the method employed by FRS for used oil TH Analysis will yield false positive seawater contaminated materials.
+EPA proposed 9077, the method employed by FRS for used oil TOH Analysis will yield false positive seawater contaminated materials.
 Therefore, where processing knowledge indicates free halide contamination, it is necessary to prepare the sample in order to remove as much of the containment as possible prior to analysis.
 The analysis will be by an outside laboratory.

-FRS employs EPA method 9077 (Dexsil, Chlor-D Tect for all in house analyses.
+FRS employs EPA method 9077 (Dexsil,Chlor-D Tect for all in house analyses.
 This technique has been proven by experience to correlate well with analytical techniques involving elaborate equipment and time consuming methods.
 The method relies on the use of metallic sodium to strip organically bound halogens from the hydrocarbon molecule and convert them to free halides.
-The free halides are subsequently titrated using a mercuric compound to an end point denoted by a colorimetric indicator.
+The free halides are subsequently titrated using a mercuric compound consumed is proportional to the amount of organically bound halogens originally present in the sample.
 The test yields virtually no false negative but can yield false positives where there is a free halide contamination of the sample (e.g. seawater).
 Thus the method is suited to the screening for regulatory purposes as it is unlikely to allow true hazardous waste contamination to go undetected.